BRL-CAD/brlcad/README.md

 ## Deployment ##

-To deploy the code, we are planning to allow the user to input parameters into the terminals

-Which then will output a novel “one page” summary report (which you will also help design) that

-includes visual, textual, and contextual information about a given 3D model.
-Once we get further

-into coding more informtion will be provided in this read-me
+To deploy the code, we are planning to allow the user to input parameters into the terminals, which then will output a novel “one page” summary report (which you will also help design) that includes visual, textual, and contextual information about a given 3D model.
+Once we get further into coding more informtion will be provided in this read-me

 ## References ##